Integrated Education Data (iEd) programme

 Student Information Sharing Initiative (SISI)

 SISI is a key project within the iEd programme.
-It has the potential to provide a secure electronic platform to enable the transfer of a learners’ information as they move between schools.
+It has the potential to provide a secure electronic platform so learners’ information can be transferred automatically between schools when a child or young person changes schools.

 Last reviewed: Has this been useful?
 Give us your feedback